 - The global macro BUFFERSIZE defines the size of 10 elements for the data fields - Alternate writes and reads are repeated ten times to determine the number of CPU clocks.
 The global array g_DataLMU[BUFFERSIZE] defines the data field in the LMU.
-Furthermore, the global array g_DataDSPR0[BUFFERSIZE] define the data fields in the DSPR0.
+Furthermore, the global arrays g_DataDSPR0[BUFFERSIZE] and g_DataDSPR1[BUFFERSIZE] define the data fields in the DSPR0 and DSPR1.
 The compiler directive #pragma is used to force the compiler to put the global variables in the corresponding volatile memory